 This artwork by Hans Hollein stood in front of the Neue Galerie in Graz for several weeks.
 The former tank wagon for petroleum is named “The Golden Calf”.
 I guess this refers to the golden calf in the bible and the importance of oil for mankind.

 Memories!
 For many children in Germany and Austria, these wise guys were stars of the TV series Die Sendung mit der Maus (The Show with the Mouse).
-If you look carefully on your urban walk through Erfurt you will find several protagonists of German children TV series.
+On your urban walk through Erfurt, you will find several heroes of German children’s TV series.

 This installation created by the artist Josef Bernhardt is called ‘Warten auf Vögel IV’ (‘Waiting for Birds IV’).
 It is part of the project ‘Kunst im Öffentlichen Raum’ (Art in Public Spaces) in Vienna.

 The landmark of Dortmund is the big U on top of a former brewery building.
 Today the building houses besides others the Museum Ostwall and some exhibition rooms.
 The elements looking like mosaics are actually movies shown high over the city.

 This sculpture created by the German carver Max Kratz is located next to the central station of Essen.
 It is named ‘Steile Lagerung’ and reminds of the hard work miners did in the region.

 My contribution to #FriFotos of today.
 The topic is #shadow.
 My shadow is standing on an artwork created by the Austrian artist Eva Schlegel.
 The artwork is located at the soil in front of the Austrian Präsidentschaftskanzlei in Vienna.